geofurlong/api_python/README.md

 ## Point on an ELR at a mileage

 To establish the position of the railway at a specific mileage on an ELR, use the `at` method.
-This method takes an `elr` and `total_yards` values as parameters.
+This method takes `elr` and `total_yards` values as parameters.
 If the mileage is formed of miles and yards, multiply the miles component by 1760 (or the helper `Geofurlong.YARDS_IN_MILE` constant) or use the helper `gf.build_total_yards` (or its identical shorter equivalent `gf.ty`) to create the total yards value.

 The `at` method takes an optional boolean parameter `lon_lat` which defaults to `False`, meaning that the position is returned as point based on the Ordnance Survey Easting / Northing planar system, in metres.
 If the `lon_lat` parameter is set to `True`, the geographic position is returned as Longitude / Latitude, in decimal degrees.